lyndon-trash/elasticsearch-presentation/NOTES.md

 ## Work We Need
+### Data team
+- profile and clean
-- data team: gather data into a normalized form
+- aggregate data into a normalized form

+### Product team (backend)
+- prepare the index
-- product team: pull the data from redshift
+- pull data from data warehous
+- formulate the query

+## Product team (frontend)
+- request user parameters